Chandgana

 get adobe reader

 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
-Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this website.
+Neither the Toronto Stock Exchange nor its Regulation Services Provider (as that term is defined in the policies of the Toronto Stock Exchange) accepts responsibility for the adequacy or accuracy of this website.

 Qualified Person under NI 43-101